Nice-Take/solar_long_term_timelapse/readme.md

 ## Project Overview

 The objective of this project was to develop a self-sustaining, solar-powered timelapse camera system capable of continuous operation and remote access without manual intervention.
+The system also needed the ability to trigger a capture at any time of day and return a high-resoultion image within 5 seconds.
 This system is complemented by a user-friendly front-end application for users to access and view timelapse esults or even capture a new image on demand.

 ## Hardware Engineering